Devika-arun/Devika-arun/README.md

-- 👋 Hi, I’m @Devika-arun
+- 👋 Hi, I’m @Devika-arun.
 - 👀 I’m interested in Machine Learning and Data science.
 - 🌱 I’m currently learning Data Structures and Algorithms.
 - 💞️ I’m looking for an internship to learn more in the ML/DL/DS domain.
+- ✨ 2023 Goals: Contribute more to Open Source projects
+- ^   I love coding

 <!---